 Michael, however, was handed a golden opportunity on a platter.
-Michael was not the one to let an opportunity to go by, and he grabbed it with both hands and made the most of it.
+Michael was not the one to let an opportunity pass, and he made the most of it.
 He made it quickly to the first corner and from there started to pull away.
-In fact, Barrichello also made it behind Michael when Mika had issues with his car, which meant that the Ferraris were one and two.
+In fact, Barrichello also made it behind Michael as Mika had issues with his car, which meant that the Ferraris were one and two.

 Take a look at the race summary:

 McLarens seemed to have great starts, but reliability let them down; more so, Mika Hakkinen.
 If the sad exit on the last lap of the Spanish GP wasn’t enough, then Mika was out of the Monaco GP as well.
 David was still running, and that was the only good news for the McLaren team.

 In the end, the result went in favour of the Ferraris.
 Both the Ferraris were on the podium followed by an unlikely candidate, Eddie Irvine, in his Jaguar in the third spot.
 David could manage to finish fifth, which was a decent finish considering the traffic situation a car could get in at Monaco.

 Michael finished yet another successful race, bringing home his fourth win of the season and forty-eighth overall.
 With the challenge from McLaren gradually becoming more potent, Ferrari had to up their game, and Michael Schumacher knew that all too well!